-This is the second time I’ve written this post.
-The first time I used the words ‘passion’ and ‘dream’ interchangeably, only to realise 800 words later they’re two completely different things.
+This is my second attempt at this post.
+The first time through I used the words ‘passion’ and ‘dream’ interchangeably, only to realise 800 words later they’re two completely different things.

-For example, writing is a passion of mine.
-But my dream is to write a book that changes the lives of those who read it.
+- Writing is a passion of mine.
+But my dream is to write books that change people’s lives for the better.

 Entrepreneurship might be a passion for someone who has a lot of ideas.
 But their dream might be to get the funding to launch one of their ideas.

 James Rhodes had a passion for playing the piano.
 But his dream was to be a concert pianist.